 Article

-Information for employers on the physician assistants in anaesthesia (PAA) practitioner role and how it fits within the NHS.
+Information for employers on the anaesthesia associate (AA) practitioner role and how it fits within the NHS.

-More information on the physician assistants in anaesthesia practitioner role, including what training and qualifications they have and how they work within the NHS.
+Find out about the anaesthesia associate practitioner role, including what training and qualifications they have and how they work within the NHS.

-• The physician assistants in anaesthesia (previously known as anaesthesia associate) role was first introduced in 2004, and is now established within many NHS hospitals.
+• The anaesthesia associates role (also known as physician assistants in anaesthesia (PAAs) following recommendations from the Leng review) was first introduced in 2004, and is now established within many NHS hospitals.
 These are highly trained and skilled practitioners that work within an anaesthetic team under the direction and supervision of an autonomously practising anaesthetist, such as a consultant or specialty and specialist (SAS) doctor.

 • The role encompasses pre-, intra- and post-operative care.
-Under the direction of an autonomously practising anaesthetist, such as a consultant or SAS doctor, the physician assistants in anaesthesia may participate in:
+Under the direction of an autonomously practising anaesthetist, such as a consultant or SAS doctor, anaesthesia associates may participate in:

 • pre-operative and post-operative assessment of patients